Part of HSP Tools

 Do not read this map as a diagnosis.
 Use the layers as observation points.
 You do not need to fill in everything perfectly.
 One visible layer can already make a pattern feel less personal and more understandable.

 The Observation Map is not a judgment about who you are.
-It is a way to see which system layer was active.
+It is a way to see which system layer was active, how much choice space was available and what function the output had.

 The observation chain